Ivana-Djordjevic/readme-file-generator/READMEuser.md

 ## Description

-g
+generate a file

 ## Installation

-g
+inquirer

 ## Usage

-g
+generate a file

 ## License

-This application is covered under: Apache License 2.0
+This application is covered under: MIT License

 ## Contributing

-g
+N/A

 ## Tests

-g
+yes

 ## Questions

-Feel free to contact me at g if you have any questions.
+Feel free to contact me at google@gmaol.com if you have any questions.
-My GitHub profile is [g](g)
+My GitHub profile is [boo](google.com)